zopefoundation/RestrictedPython/docs/upgrade/index.rst

 The byte code produced must be compatible with the execution environment that the Python interpreter is running in, so we do not generate the byte code directly from ``compile_restricted`` and the other ``compile_restricted_*`` methods manually, it may not match what the interpreter expects.

-Thankfully, the Python ``compile()`` function introduced the capability to compile ``ast.AST`` code into byte code in Python 2.6, so we can return the platform-independent AST and keep bytecode generation delegated to the interpreter.
+Thankfully, the Python ``compile()`` function introduced the capability to compile ``ast.AST`` code into byte code in Python 2.6, so we can return the platform-independent AST and keep byte code generation delegated to the interpreter.

-As the ``compiler`` module was deprecated in Python 2.6 and was removed before Python 3.0 was released it has never been avaliable for any Python 3 version.
-So we need to move from ``compiler.ast`` to ``ast`` to support newer Python versions.

 ``compiler.ast`` --> ``ast``
 ----------------------------

+As the ``compiler`` module was deprecated in Python 2.6 and was removed before Python 3.0 was released it has never been available for any Python 3 version.
+Instead Python 2.6 / Python 3 introduced the new ``ast`` module, that is more widly supported.
+So we need to move from ``compiler.ast`` to ``ast`` to support newer Python versions.

-From the point of view of compiler design, the concepts of the compiler module and the ast module are similar.
+From the point of view of compiler design, the concepts of the ``compiler`` module and the ``ast`` module are similar.
 The ``compiler`` module predates several major improvements of the Python development like a generally applied style guide.
 While ``compiler`` still uses the old `CamelCase`_ Syntax (``visitNode(self, node, walker)``) the ``ast.AST`` did now use the Python common ``visit_Node(self, node)`` syntax.
 Also the names of classes have been changed, where ``compiler`` uses ``Walker`` and ``Mutator`` the corresponding elements in ``ast.AST`` are ``NodeVisitor`` and ``NodeTransformator``.